DeepSMILE: Contrastive self-supervised pre-training benefits MSI and HRD classification directly from H&E whole-slide images in colorectal and breast cancer: Model

 Subsequently the WSI-level representation $\bar{Z}^m \in \mathbb{R}^{H}$ is computed as the matrix-vector product between the attention vector $a^m$ and the tile feature vector matrix $Z^m \in \mathbb{R}^{H \times I_m}$ from \eqref{eq-ssl-zim}:

 Finally, the two class output probabilities $p^m = (p_1^m, p_2^m)$ are computed by a linear layer with trainable weights $(W_\xi, b_\xi)$ on top of the WSI-level latent representation $\bar{Z}^m$:

 where $W_\xi \in \mathbb{R}^{2 \times H}$ and $b \in \mathbb{R}^2$.
 As in \cite{ilse-deepmil} we select $\nu = 128$ and use the Adam optimizer with $\beta_1=0.9$ and $\beta_2=0.99$.
 The parameters are initialized using the He initialization.
-The batch size, learning rate, weight decay, and maximum tiles per WSI rate were found using hyperparameter search (see supplementary material).
+The learning rate and weight decay were found using grid search.
 For the learning rate and weight decay, this results in values of $5 \times 10^{-4}$ and $10^{-4}$, respectively.
-On TCGA-BC we train for 16 epochs with a batch size of 16 on a subsample of 500 tiles per WSI and evaluate the performance every 5 iterations.
-For TCGA-CRCk we train for 16 epochs on all tiles with a batch size of 16, evaluated every 10 iterations.
+On both TCGA-BC and TCGA-CRCk we train for 20,000 steps with a batch size of 1 and evaluate the performance every 20 steps.

-To allow minibatch training, we pad $Z^m$ with zero vectors up to a size of 550 when subsampling 500 tiles for TCGA-BC and up to a size of 11,000 for TCGA-CRCk.